Tony Lombardi

 Tony E. Lombardi (born January 29, 1962) is an American football coach.
 He served as the interim head football coach at Eastern Michigan University for one game in 1999.

-Lombardi is the father of Northern Illinois Huskies quarterback Rocky Lombardi.
+Lombardi is the father of Cincinnati Bengals quarterback Rocky Lombardi.

 Playing career

 Lombardi attended Rich East High School in his hometown of Park Forest, Illinois, a southern suburb of Chicago, graduating in 1980.
 While in high school, he played tailback on the football team, which was coached by his father, Bob Lombardi.

 Lombardi played running back for the Arizona State University Sun Devils from 1980 through 1983, and was awarded a varsity letter for all four years of play.

-Lombardi went undrafted in the 1984 NFL Draft and signed as a free agent with the Chicago Bears.
+Lombardi went undrafted in the 1984 NFL draft and signed as a free agent with the Chicago Bears.
 However, he did not make the team's roster.

 Coaching career

 Assistant coaching

 After spending the 1985 season as defensive coordinator for his alma mater, Rich East High School in Park Forest, Illinois, Lombardi served as defensive backs coach for the Wisconsin Badgers while earning a master's degree from the University of Wisconsin–Madison.
 From 1989 through 1996 he was the defensive coordinator for the NCAA Division II Mankato State Mavericks (now Minnesota State University).

 In 1997, then-head coach Rick Rasnick hired him as the linebackers coach for the Eastern Michigan Eagles, and in the 1998 and 1999 seasons, he served as the team's defensive coordinator.